zThana/BossShopPro/README.md

 * Warp menu

 ## About This Project
-This project is an improved version of bosshoppro.This plugin only supports versions 1.16 and above.And fixed some bugs of the original project, see "Changes to the original project".
+This project is an improved version of bosshoppro.This plugin only supports versions 1.16 and above.And fixed some bugs of the original project, see "Changes to the original project".Of course, you can also open issues and submit pull requests.(if the plugin you adapt stops upgrade, the pull request will be rejected.)

 ## Building BossShopPro